This example shows how to program a MATLAB Function block to access multiple peripherals on the Arduino® hardware.

 If you use a PWM function from the MATLAB Support Package for Arduino Hardware in the MATLAB function block, then do not use the pins listed in this table in the Arduino PWM blocks from the Simulink Support Package for Arduino Hardware.
 Simulink requires a timer for scheduling on the Arduino hardware.
 When a PWM function is used in the MATLAB Function Block to generate a PWM signal, a timer is chosen for scheduling on the Arduino hardware.
 The PWM pins connected to that timer therefore cannot be used.

-If you run Simulink IO on your model that has the MATLAB Function block with Read and Write Data (MATLAB Support Package for Arduino Hardware) functions and other Simulink Arduino blocks, Simulink IO does not run on the MATLAB Function block.
-For the other Simulink Arduino blocks, Simulink IO runs normally.
+If you run Connected I/O on your model that has the MATLAB Function block with Read and Write Data (MATLAB Support Package for Arduino Hardware) functions and other Simulink Arduino blocks, Connected I/O does not run on the MATLAB Function block.
+For the other Simulink Arduino blocks, Connected I/O runs normally.

 To avoid resource conflicts: